 1. Crocheting is easier to undo than knitting.

 The primary reason that crocheting is easier than knitting is that undoing your crochet work (called frogging) and fixing mistakes is a simple matter of pulling the yarn a little and then trying a stitch again.
-On the other hand, in knitting, undoing your work (called tinking) is more difficult and can result in having to redo an entire project.
+On the other hand, in knitting, undoing your work (called tinking) is more difficult for complete beginners and can result in having to redo an entire project.

 The beginning stages of starting a new crochet or knitting project always involve some inevitable mistakes, and being able to redo them quickly and easily is vital to success.
 When I first learned to crochet, I was able to pick it up in a few days because I didn’t have to completely restart the project whenever I skipped a stitch or worked a stitch incorrectly since undoing in crochet is extremely intuitive.